-The SQL UNION query allows you to combine the result sets of 2 or more SQL SELECT statements.
+The SQL UNION operator is used to combine the result sets of 2 or more SELECT statements.
 It removes duplicate rows between the various SELECT statements.

-Each SQL SELECT statement within the UNION query must have the same number of fields in the result sets with similar data types.
+Each SELECT statement within the UNION must have the same number of fields in the result sets with similar data types.

-The syntax for the SQL UNION query is:
+The syntax for the SQL UNION operator is:

-The following is an example of the SQL UNION query that returns one field from multiple SELECT statements (and both fields have the same data type):
+The following is an example of the SQL UNION operator that returns one field from multiple SELECT statements (and both fields have the same data type):

-In this SQL UNION query example, if a supplier_id appeared in both the suppliers and orders table, it would appear once in your result set.
-The SQL UNION query removes duplicates.
-If you do not wish to remove duplicates, try using the SQL UNION ALL query.
+In this SQL UNION operator example, if a supplier_id appeared in both the suppliers and orders table, it would appear once in your result set.
+The SQL UNION operator removes duplicates.
+If you do not wish to remove duplicates, try using the UNION ALL operator.

-The SQL UNION query can use the SQL ORDER BY clause to order the results of the query.
+The SQL UNION operator can use the SQL ORDER BY clause to order the results of the query.